knarrff/python-novice-inflammation/_episodes/05-loop.md

 - "Use `len(thing)` to determine the length of something that contains other values."
 ---

-In the episode about visualizing data, we wrote Python code that plots values of interest from our first inflammation dataset (`inflammation-01.csv`), which revealed some suspicious features in it.
+Let us assume (because this topic would be too much for this course) that we already wrote Python code that plots values of interest from our first inflammation dataset (`inflammation-01.csv`), which revealed some suspicious features in it.

 ![Line graphs showing average, maximum and minimum inflammation across all patients over a 40-day